AMI and Canterbury local team up to help save lives on New Zealand roads

 And change it he did.
 After conducting some research, he found an emerging trend in the use of vehicle activated warning lights.
 There was no off-the-shelf solution so Dan used his kiwi ingenuity and partnered with Solar Bright and Fulton Hogan to produce them himself.

 The signs are powered through solar technology which mean they’re energy efficient and really cost effective.
 They’re placed 200 metres before a stop sign at the intersection and LED lights flash orange when they detect an oncoming car within 130 metres.
 The flashing lights grab the driver’s attention, warning them that an intersection is coming so they can prepare to stop.

 A safer community

 On the search for funding, Dan approached AMI.
 AMI’s commitment to helping make our communities safer made this the perfect fit and it was clear what impact these signs could have on the lives of New Zealanders.
-Using NZTA data and AMI claims statistics, an 18-month trial was approved for three dangerous intersections in the South Island, ending in October 2017.
+Using NZTA data and AMI claims statistics, an 18-month trial was approved for three dangerous intersections in the South Island.
+The trial ended in October 2017.

 Thank you Dan!

 We’re incredibly proud to get behind Dan and his awesome advanced warning signs – helping to make our world a safer place, one intersection at a time.